stat386-fall2022/Midterm-instructions/README.md

 * It's up to you whether you push your work once at the end or as you go.
 * For ease in grading, you will report answers in a [LearningSuite Exam](https://learningsuite.byu.edu/.W-9A/cid-e0PuJi4wmjUo/student/exam/info/id-xVR6) called "Midterm Answers."
+* You will be finished with the exam once all relevant file are in the remote repository AND you have finished the "Midterm Answers" LearningSuite exam.

+---
 ## Part I
 The data for this part is found in the class [homework data repository](https://github.com/stat386-fall2022/homework-data) in the "GapMinder" folder.
 The two datasets in this folder ("life_expectancy_years.csv" and "hapiscore_whr.csv") were downloaded directly from the [gapminder website](https://www.gapminder.org/data/).

 *Note: The life expectancy data was downloaded after selecting "Life expectancy" as the individual indicator.
 The happiness data was downloaded after selecting "Society" then "Happiness Score (WHR)" as the indiviual indicator.*

 1. Clean/wrangle/combine these data in to one pandas DataFrame with exactly four columns:  (1) country, (2) year, (3) life expectency, (4) happiness score.
-When combining, keep only countries and years that are in both datasets.
+When combining, keep only country and year combinations that are in both datasets.

 2. How many rows are in the final dataset?
 3. How many missing values are in each of the four columns?